 Because you are an athlete who has done long course events in the past and really like to challenge yourself.
 You like riding and running the mountains.
 You like to be one of the few finishers of this amazingly tough event.

 How far from Sydney is Jindabyne/Thredbo

-It is about 4 and half hours from Sydney to Jindabyne by car, longer with traffic.
+It is about 5 hours from Sydney to Jindabyne by car, longer with traffic.